borntofrappe/borntofrappe.github.io/README.md

 ### v2 - use

-I'm positive somebody was yelling at me `transform`!, `transform`! as I pretended to consider trigonometric function.
-I'm also positive that same person is yelling `<use>`!, `<use>` while reading the previous snippet.
+I'm positive somebody was yelling `transform`!, `transform`! as I pretended to consider trigonometric functions.
+I'm also positive that same person was yelling `<use>`!, `<use>` while reading the previous snippet.

 For everybody else, the `<use>` element provides a nice, quick way to repeat another SVG element.
 This by referencing the `id` attribute of the desired shape.